JLeigh101/Bird-Clustering/README.md

   - jquery
   - Bootstrap
   - Leaflet.js
+  - Plotly.js
   - StadiaMaps
   - D3.js
   - Pandas (Python)
+  - SQLAlchemy

 **INSTRUCTIONS FOR RUNNING THE PROGRAM ON YOUR LOCAL MACHINE**
-1. Ensure cleanbird.csv has dates in YYYY-MM-DD format
+1. Ensure cleanbird.csv has dates in YYYY-MM-DD format (note that github cannot store a file this large, so you must download it from the cleanbird.csv repo link below)
 2. Run etl_all_columns.ipynb and etl_selected_columns.ipynb
 3. In the integrated terminal, run this command: python bird_alchemy.py
    * Note: you will need to install both flask and flask-CORS in order to run this